-Welcome
+Welcome!

-Greetings in the name of Christ all the way from Nuevo Italia, Peru!
-We are so excited that you are coming to Peru.
+reetings in the name of Christ all the way from the Amazon of Peru!
+We are so excited that you are coming to the jungle.
 We hope and pray that it is an unforgettable adventure of faith and service for you!

-In this manual, you will find most of the informtion you need, some fun cultural information, as well as some forms you need to sign and send back to us.
+In this manual, you will find most of the information you need, some fun cultural information, as well as some forms you need to sign and send back to us.
 Your daily itinerary and detailed travel information will be sent to you once it is finalized.
 Get your passport ready!